JorgeCrackXD/strapi-template-atomic/README.md

 ### `npm install`
 This template comes without node_modules installed.
 First thing you have to do after cloning the project is run the comand `npm install` to install all the necessary modules.

+### `npm npm run strapi admin:reset-user-password`
+This template comes without a admin user.
+To create a new user you have to run the command and after that the console will ask you for a Username (email) and a password.

 ### `npm run develop`

 To run the application run the next command.
 [Learn more](https://docs.strapi.io/developer-docs/latest/developer-resources/cli/CLI.html#strapi-develop)